sshreyaa05/customer-churn-prediction/README.md

 # customer-churn-prediction
+## PROBLEM STATEMENT :
 This project involves developing models that can predict which customers are likely to leave a company's service or products in the near future.
 This prediction helps the businesses take a proactive measures to retain those customers, thus, reducing the churn and maintain a healthier customer base.
+## WHY IS IT IMPORTANT TO SOLVE IT?
+## 1. Business sustainability - high customer churn can be detrimental to a company's long term sustainability.
+A healthy customer base sustainability
+## supports the ongoing business growth.
+## 2. customer relationship - Churn prediction indicates the customer dissatisfaction, so by addressing these issues business can improve their products, services.
+## 3. data-driven strategies - It helps in data -driven decision making on the basis of the customer behaviour that helps in business progress.
+## Now, before getting into solution of this problem lets collect insights from the dataset.
 ## 1. checking the null values
 ![image](https://github.com/sshreyaa05/customer-churn-prediction/assets/132264752/a9e3e571-8032-48d8-aeb4-bd1c677bb6cf)
 ## as we can see that there is no null values in the dataset.